telgi/box-creator/README.md

 9) Handle error case for box dimensions that are less than 2x2 (required to build the smallest box) [X]
 10) Improve spacing for horizontal characters to make box closer to a square shape rather than rectangle [X]
 11) Improve spacing for vertical characters so it is clear that the inputted height matches the height of the output box [X]
+12) Edge case coverage - make sure only an integer is passed through as an argument for width or height [X]